 But don't worry about that.
-We just need to know that 8 Bits are a Byte.
+We just need to know that when you've got 8 Bits, you can call them 1 Byte.

 You can try this for yourself.

-Open Notepad on computer, then type just a single letter or number.
+Open Notepad on your computer, then type just a single letter or number.
 Nothing else.

 Save the file onto your Desktop, calling it "test file".